c1aytonnet/route53-updater/README.md

 # Stop and remove the container
 docker compose down

-# Remove the Docker image
+# Remove the Docker image (if using pre-built)
+docker rmi ghcr.io/c1aytonnet/route53-updater:latest

+# Or if built from source
 docker rmi route53-updater_route53-updater

-# Delete the folder
+# Delete the folder (if cloned)
 cd ..
 rm -rf route53-updater
 ```

+---

+*Created with vibe coding on AWS Kiro.*